vectorquantized/100daysofcuda/README.md

 ```

 ## Day 8 Batched softmax
 We are still on softmax, one might wonder why softmax and why so much time on softmax.
 Softmax offers an opprtunity to go tiled, has reduction operations and has an online version.
 So far we've done tiled, online and naive.
 We wanted to do batched version to take a step closer to implementing self attention and flash attention.
 By introducing a batched dimension, we are able to see clear benefits of online softmax.
 In self attention, the input is of shape: (B, L, D) which we transform to (B, L, h, d) -> (B, h, L, d) -> scale(Q)K ->  Softmax(scale(Q)K).
-Softmax is usually applied on shape: (B, h, L).
+Softmax is usually applied on shape: (B, h, L, L).
 When B is higher and h is decently higher and L is large, we need online softmax.
 We've implemented this as:

 ```cpp
     int row = threadIdx.x + blockIdx.x * blockDim.x;